automancy/automancy/README.md

 The rendering is single-threaded, the game logic is run with an actor system (ractor) on top of a Tokio runtime.

-"Scripts" are called "functions" as the name is taken in-game by what would otherwise be called "recipes."
-- The weird terminology comes from the fact that "recipes" doesn't make sense for machines.
-- TBD: rename?? this is sometimes stupidly hard to accomodate for because brainfarts. just don't call them functions or smth

 #### Write all tile logic in script-side

 If you can't feasibly do that, *implement more handling in source code, and then write the logic.*